Course Outline

 Module 8: Configuring and Customizing the Console

-Application support teams that use Operations Manager can do so either via a locally installed console or through the Web Console.
-Typically within an application support team there are a number of roles that require different levels of permissions when using the Operations Console.
-These range from read-only users through to advanced operators.
-Further to this, all of these roles must be limited to only display data about the computers and applications that the operators are responsible for.
-In this module you will learn how to use the inbuilt role-based security within Operations Manager to provide granular access to data, views and tasks in Operations Manager.
+Application support teams can use Operations Manager via a locally installed console or through the Web Console.
+Typically, within an application support team, there are various roles requiring different levels of permissions when using the Operations Console, ranging from read-only users to advanced operators.
+Furthermore, all these roles must be limited to displaying data only about the computers and applications they are responsible for.
+In this module, you will learn how to use the built-in role-based security within Operations Manager to provide granular access to data, views, and tasks.

 Application support teams typically require customized views within the console for their key applications.
 You will also learn how to design and provision these views to relevant support teams.

-Whilst some team members may always have the console open, other teams may require a notification to be sent when an issue is detected.
-Operations manager uses Notifications and Notification Channels to achieve this functionality.
+While some team members may keep the console open constantly, others may require notifications when an issue is detected.
+Operations Manager uses Notifications and Notification Channels to achieve this functionality.
 This module describes how to configure these and send email alerts to key teams.

-Finally, in order to reduce workload on the various application support teams you will learn how to configure Diagnostic and Recovery tasks in Operations Manager.
-This will provide a method of diagnosing and automating the remediation of issues that have been detected.
+Finally, to reduce workload on various application support teams, you will learn how to configure Diagnostic and Recovery tasks in Operations Manager.
+This provides a method for diagnosing and automating the remediation of detected issues.

 Lessons